AcroMedia/ansible-role-filebeat/README.md

     filebeat_output_logstash_enabled: true
     filebeat_output_logstash_hosts:
       - "localhost:5000"
+    filebeat_output_logstash_index_name: "filebeat"

-Whether to enable Logstash output, and which hosts to send output to.
+Whether to enable Logstash output, which hosts to send output to, and the root name of the index when it arrives at logstash.

     filebeat_enable_logging: false
     filebeat_log_level: warning